 In all of the visuals, cars occupy a dominant place and show that they are the main protagonists of the game.
 If you were to make a moodboard of the Infinite Drive universe, you would mainly see beautiful cars highlighted with vast horizons reminiscent of infinity.

 Art Director, Emmanuel Navarro looks back at the origin of the project.
 His past experiences, notably at Ubisoft, allowed him to identify the trend of next gen video games: airy and minimalist aesthetics.

 There is indeed a common problem with many games which is information overload.
 In Infinite Drive we value easy, enjoyable and fluid game experience.
 This is why you will find simple interfaces with beautiful environments: we wanted to minimize the interface to leave room for detailed 3D images.

 In the multiple garages of the game you will find airy aesthetics with large windows and neon lights, while on the tracks you will find a realistic atmosphere thanks to a deep work of lighting remaining faithful to the codes of real circuits.

 What is certain is that the current design is intended to be efficient but also leaves room for a multitude of possible evolutions.
 As our Art Director puts it so well: “If you liked the 3D aspect in the trailer, be ready because we’re coming with something even better”

 By The Tiny Digital Factory Team

 Published July 6, 2022

-Stephane has 30+ years of AAA and Mobile game development expertise.
-Founder of Eden Games and The Tiny Digital Factory, Stephane is the creative mind behind hugely successful AAA and Mobile racing franchises such as V-Rally, Test Drive Unlimited, F1 Mobile racing and GT Manager.
+Stéphane is the Founder & CEO, and has 30+ years of AAA and Mobile game development expertise.
+Founder of Eden Games and The Tiny Digital Factory, he is the creative mind behind hugely successful AAA and mobile racing franchises, such as V-Rally, Test Drive Unlimited, F1 Mobile Racing and GT Manager.